17 Top-Rated Tourist Attractions on the Sunshine Coast, Australia

 Popular with nature lovers and hikers, the distinctive peaks of Glass House Mountains National Park are listed on the Queensland and National Heritage Register.
 The area is also one of the spiritual places on the Sunshine Coast for the Gubbi Gubbi people, who used this site for sacred ceremonies, as well as trading.

-Mount Ngungun and Mount Tibrogargan are the only two peaks open to the public for hiking, and they offer trails catering to all abilities, from easy base trails to more challenging summit hikes with spectacular coastal views.
+Mount Ngungun and Mount Tibrogargan are the only two peaks open to the public for hiking.
+They offer trails catering to all abilities, from easy base trails to more challenging summit hikes with spectacular coastal views.

-Abseiling, mountain biking, horseback riding, and rock climbing are other popular things to do, and the park is home to a rich diversity of plant and animal life, including koalas, echidnas, and grey kangaroos.
+Abseiling, mountain biking, horseback riding, and rock climbing are other popular things to do in Glass House Mountains National Park, and the park is home to a rich diversity of plant and animal life, including koalas, echidnas, and grey kangaroos.

 Before exploring the area, stop by the Glass House Mountains Visitor and Interpretative Centre.
 The popular Lookout Cafe, near the Glass House Mountains lookout, is a lovely spot to start or end a gentle hike with Devonshire tea and delightful views.
 Keep an eye out for kangaroos under the mango trees here.